redstone-finance/redstone-oracles-monorepo/packages/canton-connector/daml/README.md

 2. Intellect did set up a participant (node), which we can use
 3. Keycloak defines a user who can operate on the participant
 4. Doesn't provide Ledger API outside the system so it can be only used via RPC calls.
+5. The **mainnet** `canton-ui` account requires TOTP, the devnet one does not.
+Pass a fresh 6-digit code to any target that needs a token, e.g. `make deploy-adapter TOTP=123456`; without it Keycloak answers `invalid_grant` / `Invalid user credentials`.

 ## Contracts - Canton caveats